kvinay7/interview-preparation/Java.md

 -  **Exception Handling:** It is a mechanism to handle runtime errors such as ClassNotFoundException, IOException, SQLException, etc. If an exception has occured, the method creates an object known as exception object and hand it off to the JVM is called throwing an exception.
 The uncaught exceptions are automatically caught and handled by the java built-in exception handler.
    -  Checked Exceptions (compile-time exceptions): IOException, SQLException, ClassNotFoundException, FileNotFoundException, DataAccessException, InstantiationException.
    -  Unchecked Exceptions (run-time exceptions): NullPointerException, ArrayIndexOutOfBoundException, IllegalArgumentException, IllegalStateException, NumberFormatException, ArithmeticException.
+   -  Ducking exceptions: means allowing the exception to propagate up the call stack without catching it in the current scope.
+The calling function or the runtime must handle the exception.
 - Example:
    ```java
        // Custom Exception